-Studies, such as Doherty, MacIntyre, and Wyne have looked at ways interpreters struggle with the complex dynamics inherent within interpreting sessions.
+Studies have looked at ways interpreters struggle with the complex dynamics inherent within interpreting sessions (Doherty, MacIntyre, & Wyne, 2010; Dubslaff & Martinsen, 2005; Green, et al., 2012; Hsieh, 2010; Kosny, MacEachen, Lifshen, & Smith, 2014; Rousseau & Foxen, 2010).
 While these studies identify challenges and limitations of interpretation services, they do not explore the interpreter's conscious and deliberate use of self to enhance the service.
-This study seeks to understand, through the interpreter's perspective, the interpreter's use of self when interpreting in health and behavioural health-care settings.
-Behavioural health-care in the United States is a service that addresses mental health issues, such as counselling and medication.
+This study seeks to understand, through the interpreter's perspective, the interpreter's use of self when interpreting in health and behavioral healthcare settings.
+Behavioral healthcare in the United States are services that address mental health issues, such as counseling and medication.